 Probiotics and Eczema

-Listen up all you pregnant and breastfeeding moms who suffer from allergies, eczema, hay fever, or allergy-related asthma…a recent study shows if mom takes specific probiotics while pregnant and breastfeeding, baby’s risk of developing eczema during the first 24 months of life is significantly reduced.
+If you're a pregnant or breastfeeding moms who suffer from allergies, eczema, hay fever, or allergy-related asthma…a recent study shows if mom takes specific probiotics while pregnant and breastfeeding, baby’s risk of developing eczema during the first 24 months of life is significantly reduced.

 That's great news!
 There are literally hundreds of strains of probiotics and each have various functions.
 The two strains shown effective in this particular study are Lactobacillus rhamnosus and Bifidobacterium longum (1).
-The good news is, this is not the first study to show a relationship between mom taking probiotics during pregnancy and baby’s reduced risk of allergy (2, 3).
+This is not the first study to show a relationship between mom taking probiotics during pregnancy and baby’s reduced risk of allergy (2, 3).

 Probiotics are most often found in fermented foods.
-The most common sources include yogurt and yogurt drinks, kefir (a fermented milk drink), acidophilus milk, cheese, and sour cream.
-Miso, tempeh, sauerkraut, kimchi, kombucha drink, and some juices may also contain probiotics.
+The most common sources include yogurt and yogurt drinks, kefir (a fermented milk drink), miso, tempeh, sauerkraut, kimchi and kombucha drink.
+Here are some of my favorite gut nourishers.
+Consider making your own Greek yogurt, Kefir, Non-dairy yogurt, or Kombucha with your very own culture starter kit.

 Supplements don't provide the same nutrition whole foods can offer, but they can be convenient.
 I personally have had excellent experience with this probiotic, and it contains all probiotic strains important for reducing eczema in infants and relieving constipation.